ritikaxx/Ment-Ed/README.md

-# MOTIVATION-
-1. The recent COVID pandemic has disrupted many sectors, especially the educational and industrial sectors.
-The enormous number of layoffs due to COVID19 and difficulties faced by students due to the closing down of their institutes inspired us to do something about providing users with the best opportunities virtually.
-2. A lot of employers have lost their job due to the recent COVID pandemic.
-They spend hours surfing the web to find the right job and to get an additional source of income.
-This lockdown also provides them ample time to give back to society by helping the younger students out there and earn money.
-3. Students find it difficult during lockdown to have proper mentorship regarding studies and they spend a lot of time on internet finding the right resources and solutions even for a small issue.
-It would be a great help for students to get a mentor for helping them to develop skills and project.

 # PROBLEM STATEMENT-
 1- Our E-learning portal gives students an opportunity to connect to mentors from different parts of the world and to learn from their experiences.
 It will